HudaAlhadi/ABCElctonics/README.md

 GitHub Repository

+*****Admin Dashboard
+To access the admin dashboard, you need to log in with admin credentials.
+A default admin account is created during the initial setup.
+You can use the following credentials to log in:
+        password: '525524',
+        email: 'user1@example.com',

 # Course Code & Materials

 This repository contains the course source code and other extra materials like slides.